| MY MARINE SCIENCE BEGINNINGS

-Mother hated the beach, but she wanted to be with Paul, so she always went.
-We would stay all day
+Mother hated the beach, but she wanted to be with Paul and family, so she always went.
+We would

-and I got the worst sunburn of my life during one of these excursions.
-This is the same time that I
+stay all day and I got the worst sunburn of my life during one of these excursions.
+This is the same

-chased a blue balloon in the surf and caught it.
-The Portuguese Man of War that I caught stung the
+time that I chased a blue balloon in the surf and caught it.
+The Portuguese Man of War that I caught

-my first Marine science, which I spent almost 40 years teaching.
-Bubba also visited during the
+science, which I spent almost 40 years teaching.
+Bubba (Paul Jr.)also visited during the summer

-summer and he and some of his older friends took a large seine and went out to the sandbar and
+and he and some of his older friends took a long seine and went out to the sandbar and seined up

-seined up all of the Gulf creatures.
-This was my introduction to stingrays, bonnet head sharks, blue
+all of the Gulf creatures.
+This was my introduction to stingrays, bonnet head sharks, blue crabs,

-crabs, croaker and other interesting animals.
-It would serve me well later when for more than 30
+croaker and other interesting animals.
+It would serve me well later when for more than 30 years I

 BELOW REPRESENTS MY MARINE SCIENCE BEGINNINGS